 N. B. 'Commemorated' means that he is remembered in the Presbyterian Church in Ireland Roll of Honour, 1914-19, on a tablet or plaque in the church named or that his name is on a family headstone in the churchyard.
 Place names may refer to an area, e. g.
 'Cullybackey' often means 'from the Cullybackey area' rather that from the village itself.

 He was born and lived at Garvaghy, Portglenone and enlisted in Ballymena.
 He was born on the 1 January 1894 and was the son of blacksmith Matthew Adams and his wife Catherine (Kate), nee McCullough (or McCulloch).
-She remarried after Matthew's death and was Catherine McArthur, of 8, Bellsdyke Place, Airdrie, Lanarkshire.
+The couple had married on the 5 April 1893 in Castledawson Presbyterian Church, Co Londonderry.
+Catherine was a farmer's daughter from Ballynease, near Portglenone, and Matthew was from the village itself.
+Catherine remarried after Matthew's death.
+Labourer and widower Daniel McArthur of Airdrie, Scotland married widow Catherine in 2nd Ahoghill (Trinity) Presbyterian Church on the 30 September 1913.
+Catherine McArthur later lived at 8, Bellsdyke Place, Airdrie, Lanarkshire.

 ADRAIN, William Kearns, 2nd Lieutenant, 5th Royal Irish Regiment (attached 1st Royal Irish.
 Rifles), born 27th January 1896, was killed in August 24th, 1916.
 He is buried in Vermelles British Cemetery, Pas de Calais, France.
 Aged 20, he was the son of Robert and Jane, Ballyclare & 5 Donard Villas, Belfast.
 He is associated with Barclay & Crawford's shop in Ballymena and named in 1st Ballymena Presbyterian Church.
 A former RBAI pupil, he was in Queen's University OTC and lived at 25 University Avenue at the time of his commissioning into the 5th Royal Irish Rifles, soon transferring to the 1st Battalion.